Man Continues Protesting Child Support Order After DNA Test Confirmed Child Was Not His

 Are you or someone you know dealing with a family law-related matter, like those involving child support?
 If so, it is in your best interest to seek the guidance of a family law attorney as soon as possible.
 Only a legal professional qualified in this area of law can review your case and existing laws to determine the best possible strategy.

 In Southern California, the legal team at Whitmarsh Family Law, PC has the experience you are looking for when dealing with delicate family law matters like divorce and child support.
 Our firm specializes exclusively in this legal arena and can handle your case with the highest degree of professionalism and integrity.
-Whether you are looking to establish a support agreement, or dealing with an enforcement or modification issue, our attorneys can provide the guidance and support you need.
+Whether you are looking to establish a support agreement, or dealing with an enforcement or modification issue, our Los Angeles child support attorneys can provide the guidance and support you need.